WahlNetwork/nsx-tier-viewer/README.md

 $pass='password'
 ```
 * Run 'script.rb' and then open 'index.html' (Windows users can just run 'runme.bat' instead)
-* 'index.html' shold open and display the NSX topology
+* 'index.html' should display the NSX topology